mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 <Example name="crossfade-flip" />

-Isn't it magical? 🪄
+Isn't that magical? 🤩🪄

 [FLIP](https://aerotwist.com/blog/flip-your-animations/) is an animation technique for buttery smooth layout animations.
-In Svelte, you can only FLIP items inside of an `each` block. **It's not** reliant on `crossfade`, but they work great together.
+In Svelte, you can only FLIP items inside of an `each` block.
+It's **not** reliant on `crossfade`, but they work great together.

 You can make your own custom animation functions!
 Animations are triggered only when the contents of an `each` block change.
 You get a reference to the `node`, a `from` and `to` [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect#Properties) which has the size and position of the element before and after the change and `parameters`.

-Here's a simplified version of a custom FLIP animation I _yoinked_ from the Svelte source code:
+Here's a custom FLIP animation I _yoinked_ from the Svelte source code:

 ```ts:animations.ts
 interface Options {